Communicating price increases for WildApricot customers

 The headline "New pricing" is vague and doesn't explain how this impacts the user's account.
 Consider "Your plans are changing" next time.

-The "learn more" call-to-action button for paid users could also be more specific and personal, such as "See changes to your plan."
+The "learn more" call-to-action button for paid users could also be more specific and personal, such as "Go to pricing plan"

 Transactional emails have been highly effective in directing customers to their account settings, which may be why they're not clicking engaging with the notification.